qtc-de/gpgme-v/README.md

 ----

 This software comes with absolutely no warranty.
 It was created as a funny side project to learn more about the V language.
-At a certain point, development was stopped because V misses documentation on certain features and *autofree* is not ready yet.
-Development will probably continue once these things stabilize.
+Development has been stopped for now, but probably continues once *autofree* becomes production ready.
 Pull requests, contributions and feedback are welcome anyways :)